Hazel-Yeom/Hazel-Public-Portfolio/project_stock_prediction_demo/README.txt

 === INSTALLATION ===
 The user can download the above 4 files mentioned in the description in the same directory or folder.
 Then the user can run the python flask server from the directory where the downloded contents exist.
-Finally the user can nativate to the target directory from the local server.
+Finally the user can natigate to the target directory from the local server.
-The user might need to install the necessary versions of Apexcharts or d3.js library depending on the environment.
+The user might need to install the necessary versions of Apexcharts or d3.js library depending on the local environment.

 === EXECUTION ===